Humboldt-Universität zu Berlin - Institut für Europäische Ethnologie

 Curriculum Vitae

-Gertrud Hüwelmeier studied Social Anthropology and Philosophy at the Free University in Berlin, (MA.
-1986), earned her PhD in Social Anthropology at the Eberhard-Karls-University in Tübingen (1996) and completed her studies with a habilitation at the Humboldt University Berlin in 2003.
+Gertrud Hüwelmeier studied Social Anthropology, Philosophy and German Studies at the Free University in Berlin, (MA.
+1986), earned her PhD in Social Anthropology at the Eberhard-Karls-University in Tübingen (1996) and completed her studies with a habilitation at the Humboldt-Universität zu Berlin in 2003.

 She held visiting professorships at the Philipps-University in Marburg (2007 and 2009) and was a research fellow at the Max-Planck Institute for the Study of Religious and Ethnic Diversity, Department of Religious Diversity, Göttingen (2009/10) and at the Department of Socio-Cultural Diversity, Göttingen (2011 /2012).

-She is a member of the DFG funded Research Network "Plural Ecologies.
-Anthropological Perspectives on Southeast Asia".
+She was a member of the Research Network "Plural Ecologies.
+Anthropological Perspectives on Southeast Asia", funded by the German Reseach Foundation (2015-2018)